Yuya-Toudou/furima-30650/README.md

 ### Association

-- belong_to :items
+- belongs_to :item
-- belong_to :user
+- belongs_to :user
-- has_one   :delivery_destinations
+- has_one    :delivery_destination

 ## delivery_destinations テーブル